 I'm a distinguished scientist & senior director at Google Research, where I co-lead the Perception org.
 Our research advances the state of the art in AI and computer vision, with impact both on the external research community and internal critical product engagements.
 Our tech powers a large set Alphabet/Google products, including Cloud, Nest, Pixel, Photos, Search, Waymo and YouTube.
 I try to stay active in the academic research community by co-advising PhD students through my courtesy faculty appointments at Carnegie Mellon and UCF, by collaborating on open-source research and organizing conferences,

 I went to school in several interesting countries (e.g., Papua New Guinea) before coming to the U.S. in 1987.
-My undergraduate research was in neural networks and robotics in the late 1980s, before we the compute or data resources to solve any hard real-world problems.
-My graduate work was on autonomous vehicles in the 1990s, before the topic became popular.
+My undergraduate research was in neural networks and robotics in the late 1980s, before we had the compute or data resources to solve any hard real-world problems.
+My graduate work was on autonomous vehicles in the 1990s, before self-driving cars became popular.
 I've also had the good fortune to work with awesome colleagues at a number of exciting computer science research labs; sadly all of those labs have died.

 Outside work, my wife and I enjoy scuba diving with sharks, playing D&D and practicing martial arts.